 Ok.
-Onwards with the history challenge.
-We’re out of the roman period and after a huge gap from where we know about very little, we’re back blinking into the light of a nation ravaged by raiders and war… And we don’t miss those pesky Romans one bit… or their Indian ninja women!
+Onwards with our history challenge!
+We’re out of the Roman period and after a huge gap known as the Dark Ages, we’re back blinking into the light of a nation ravaged by raiders and war… And we don’t miss those pesky Romans one bit… Or their Indian ninja women!

 #4 ‘The Vikings’

-- Review: Throwing axes at women imprisoned in stocks… Flinging them onto their backs, pouring mead down their throat and then having your your way with them, ripping their clothes off in the middle of the sea, throwing people into a freezing cold fjord… These Vikings know how to party!
-This is history as it probably was… people having fun, taking the piss and generally behaving like trolls and completely off their face half the time… not staid, and lifeless, speaking in ways that sound like they’ve been watching too many episodes of call my bluff.
+- Review: Throwing axes at women imprisoned in stocks, people ripping their clothes off in the middle of the sea, throwing people into a freezing cold fjord… These Vikings know how to party!
+This is history as it probably was- people having fun, taking the piss and generally behaving like trolls and completely off their face half the time, not staid and lifeless, speaking in ways that sound like they’ve been watching too many episodes of Call my Bluff.
 All the main players- Kirk Douglas, Ernest Borgnine, Tony Curtis and Janet Leigh give it their best shot and it shows, giving the film the extra dimension it needs to take it to the next level.
-(Does that even make sense?
-Ahhh… you know what i mean!)
-This is not to say the film is perfect… far from it.
-It does start to drag after the first hour due to a slow pace and long, sometimes unneccessary bits of dialouge.
-And the animated bayeux tapestry at the start, along with the accompanying narration is almsot completely pointless.
-The visuals as well do look dated in places… but this is easily resolved by removing the colour.
+This is not to say the film is perfect, far from it.
+It does start to drag after the first hour due to a slow pace and long, sometimes unnecessary bits of dialogue.
+The animated Bayeux tapestry at the start, along with the accompanying narration is almost completely pointless.
+The visuals, as well, do look dated in places but this is easily resolved by removing the colour.
 And one more thing…Just exactly whose side are they on here?
-Norway looks a lot less bleak and depressing than England does Whilst the English themselves are the barbaric ones with their pits of ravenous dogs and cruel laws… then again in a film called “The Vikings” this is probably to be expected.
+Norway looks a lot less bleak and depressing than England does, whilst the English themselves are the barbaric ones with their pits of ravenous dogs and cruel laws… Then again, in a film called “The Vikings” this is probably to be expected.